10th November 2017

 Do we have the skills we need for today?
 But further still, do we have what we need for the future?
-Are we able to act like a system, think like an entrepreneur?
+Are we able to act as a system, think like an entrepreneur?

 Do we have the skills we need to make effective partnerships, across places, when none of the people in the room have any money to put on the table?
 Are we keeping the real and complex lives of our residents in mind when we have those discussions?

 The digital world is here and it’s no longer enough to ‘not do IT’.
 It’s not IT, it’s not just about gadgets and expensive tech, it’s the world our children are being born into and will be key to the future transformation and sustainability of most of our services.
 It’s a travesty that in 2017 most people’s social care records cannot speak to their NHS records, though many of you are doing excellent work to change that.
 We have some excellent sessions throughout the conference that will challenge you on this, but also hopefully build your confidence too.
 It’s also clear that we all need to know what we would do in a crisis.
 There are some really tough questions there that go to the root of what it means to be a leader.

 And, as I mentioned earlier, I think it is down to all of us to ensure the organisations we run are more reflective of the kind of communities we live in.
 Sometimes that will mean ceding a bit of power ourselves.
 But if that’s what needs to happen, that’s what we need to do.